 - B. Make-Up Day.
-In addition, the regularly scheduled workweek, for those officers not assigned to a four (4) day per week, ten (10) hour per day patrol shift, shall include one (1) ten (10) hour shift per month ("the make-up day").
+In addition, the regularly scheduled workweek, for those Officers not assigned to a four (4) day per week, ten (10) hour per day patrol shift, shall include one (1) ten (10) hour shift per month ("the make-up day").
 The following provisions apply with respect to the assignment of the make-up day: - 1.
 A month is defined as a twenty-eight (28) day cycle, as allowed by Section 7(k) of the FLSA. - 2.
 Officers shall be scheduled for a minimum of eight (8) hours break between any two (2) shifts. - 3.
-The make-up day will be scheduled on a day that is contiguous with a regularly scheduled workday such that all days off are consecutive. - 4.
-The make-up day schedules will be posted in TeleStaff at least two (2) cycles in advance. - 5.
+The make-up day will be scheduled on a day that is contiguous with a regularly scheduled workday such that all days off are consecutive.

+- 4. The make-up day schedules will be posted at least two (2) cycles in advance. - 5.
 Make-up days will not be scheduled on any bid vacation day, on any previously scheduled vacation day, or on any day off that is contiguous to a vacation day.
-"Contiguous" shall mean that there is no scheduled workday between the day off and the vacation day.

-- 6. The make-up day will be assigned as a single shift, and will not be split between two (2) shifts. - 7.
+"Contiguous" shall mean that there is no scheduled workday between the day off and the vacation day. - 6.
+The make-up day will be assigned as a single shift, and will not be split between two (2) shifts. - 7.
 A make-up day not scheduled during the applicable cycle, or a make-up day cancelled by the Department, will not be rescheduled during a different cycle. - 8.
 A make-up day not scheduled during the applicable cycle, or a make-up day cancelled by the Department, shall be paid at the regular straight-time rate, without deduction to holiday or vacation balances. - 9.
-Notwithstanding the other provisions of this Section 1.B.: - (a) No officer may choose not to work a make-up day if the day is scheduled for training. - (b) An officer may choose not to work a make-up day (1) if the day is scheduled for patrol or other duties NOT training, and (2) if the officer shall have given a written notice to the Deputy Chief or designee within seven (7) days of the receipt of notice of his/her make-up day assignment pursuant to the twentyeight (28) day cycle schedule. - (c) The hours of a make-up day not worked pursuant to (b) above will be charged against the officer's vacation or holiday balances. - (d) If an officer is on vacation for all days during a twenty-eight (28) day cycle (or cannot have the make-up day scheduled during the cycle due to the requirements of Section B.5 (above)), the make-up day will be charged against his or her vacation or holiday balances. - 10.
-With approval, officers may exchange make-up days within a twenty-eight (28) day cycle, so long as there is no additional cost to the Port. - 11.
-Except in cases of emergency, make-up days scheduled in accordance with these-standards will not be changed. - 12.
-The Department and the affected officer(s) may mutually agree to waive any of the above standards on a non-precedential basis.
+Notwithstanding the other provisions of Section 1.B: - (a) No Officer may choose not to work a make-up day if the day is scheduled for training. - (b) An Officer may request not to work a make-up day only if this does not reduce staffing below MSL: (1) if the day is scheduled for patrol or other duties NOT training, and (2) if the Officer submitted a written notice to the Deputy Chief or designee at least thirty (30) days in advance of their make-up day assignment pursuant to the twenty-eight (28) day cycle schedule. - (c) The hours of a make-up day not worked pursuant to (b) above will be charged against the Officer's vacation or holiday balances. - (d) If an Officer is on vacation for all days during a twenty-eight (28) day cycle (or cannot have the make-up day scheduled during the cycle due to the requirements of Section B.5 (above)), the make-up day will be charged against their vacation or holiday balances. - 10.
+With approval, Officers may exchange make-up days within a twenty-eight (28) day cycle, so long as there is no additional cost to the Port. - 11.
+Except in cases of emergency, make-up days scheduled in accordance with these standards will not be changed.

+12. The Department and the affected Officer(s) may mutually agree to waive any of the above standards on a non-precedential basis.